First Lessons

 "You are thinking too much, young Jiang."
 His tone is light, almost teasing, as if amused by my hesitation.

-I lift a sword from the rack, the cold steel whispering against the air.
-My fingers tighten around the hilt as I step forward.
+I lift a sword from the rack and step forward.
 The moment I move, something is off.
-My steps feel heavy, my arms stiff, the sword unyielding in my grasp.
-It does not flow—it stumbles.
+My steps feel heavy.
+My arms stiff.
+The sword doesn't flow—it stumbles.

 Juan Lei chuckles softly.
 "Like a stone rolling uphill... you resist the path instead of following it."